douglasdeodato/webpack5-tutorial/README.md

 # lets configure webpack to clean this folder as well

-'cleaning dist folder before generating new bundles'   (keep the folder nice and clean)
+'cleaning dist folder before generating new bundles'   (keep the folder nice and)

+# html-webpack-plugin

+npm install html-webpack-plugin --save-dev

+now webpack creates our html file in dist folder, with all the new and updated generated css and js